 These dairy-free cookies are as crispy and crunchy as Oreos with a satisfying creamy filling.

 They are a little more crumbly and softer than regular Oreos, which makes them even better!

 The ingredient list for these cookies is similar to what you might see on a recipe for homemade granola.

 Full of oats, seeds, coconut, dried fruits, and almond butter, these cookies are healthy!

 In fact, if you’re in a rush, you can make this recipe in a baking dish and cut these into bars if you prefer.

-They have a similar texture to the peanut butter cookies above, and that chocolate drizzle is just what they need to add a bit of decadence.
+That chocolate drizzle is just what they need to add a bit of decadence.

 But that doesn’t mean you can’t enjoy the same flavors.
 It just means you need to get a little creative.